 We’re honored that organizations like U.S. News & World Report consistently rate BASIS as the #1 public school network in the country.
 Many of our individual schools across the nation also rank highly.
 For instance, BASIS Tuscon North was recently named the #1 High School in the U.S. for 2025.
 BASIS San Antonio Shavano was also recently named the #1 Texas Metro Area High School in 2025, making it a popular choice as well.
 For this reason, our seats tend to fill up fast.

-Our enrollment lotteries are the best way to ensure prospective students get an equal chance to experience our robust curriculum.
+Our enrollment lottery is the best way to ensure prospective students get an equal chance to experience our robust curriculum.

 What If My Child Is Selected?